Hubert Sattler (painter): Sattler in America

 While in Bremen to show his works, Sattler "met several Americans who urged him to take his exhibition to New York."From 1850 to 1852 the northeastern United States was treated to a cosmoramic exhibition that surpassed in quality and variety the host of panoramic shows deluging the country at this time.…Hubert Sattler arrived in Manhattan with a collection of some one hundred cosmoramic views, which he exhibited in five series of twenty-six pictures each, in a small room at Thirteenth Street and Broadway.…The correspondent of The New York Tribune echoed many witnesses when he asserted that the cosmoramas rose "to the dignity of works of art" and were superior to any "book of travels, panorama, or engraving."…In a testimonial signed by the President of the National Academy of Design, Asher B. Durand, as well as by John F. Kensett and John Vanderlyn, Sattler was singled out as "a real artist, who understands perfectly how to find the best points of view for his paintings, and to execute them with rare skill and power."

-When Sattler brought his cosmorama to Boston, views included "Lake Hallstadt in Austria, a sand storm in the Lybian Desert, Alexandria and a 'heavy storm on the Mediterranean.'"
+When Sattler brought his cosmorama to Boston, views included "Lake Hallstadt in Austria, a sand storm in the Libyan Desert, Alexandria and a 'heavy storm on the Mediterranean.'"
 Patrons "enjoyed vicarious travel for twenty-five cents per adult, and only twelve and a half cents per child."

 Sixteen of the paintings Sattler brought to America were destroyed by a fire in Philadelphia in January, 1852.